lezette/learning-a11y/src/was/deep-dive-on-percievable.md

 ---
-title: "A deep dive on the Perceivable principle"
+title: "An overview of the Perceivable principle"
 description: "A detailed breakdown of the WCAG 2.2 Perceivable principle"
 tags: ["was", "wcag", "tutorial"]
 permalink: "was/{{ title | slug }}/"